pixelsane/gridcore-nim/README.md

 var playerEnts = getPlayersEntities()
 ```

-To create entities and access them safely:
+In `fixedGrid`, to create entities and access them safely:

 ```nim
 let id = createEntity(0)
 var ent = getEntity(id)
 ```
-Be sure not to exceed `MaxEntities`, `MaxCells`, or `MAX_PLAYERS` as those are compile-time fixed limits.
+In `fixedGrid`, Be sure not to exceed `MaxEntities`, `MaxCells`, or `MaxPlayers` as those are compile-time fixed limits.